jakewhelan/babel-plugin-transform-constructor-self-assign/README.md

 # @jakewhelan/babel-plugin-transform-constructor-self-assign

-Babel plugin to automagically assign ES2015 class constructor arguments to this, as seen in Typescript
+Babel plugin to automagically assign ES2015 class constructor arguments to `this`, as seen in Typescript

 Before:
 ```js